p4lang/behavioral-model/docs/psa_switch-dev.md

    counters declared in P4 are translated to JSON in the p4c for PSA Switch.
    This [commit](https://github.com/p4lang/p4c/commit/6d97bcf42f034ca113fa7a654fa998a7e10cba17)
-   is an exampe for how to emit an extern object to JSON, and this [commit](https://github.com/p4lang/p4c/commit/bd6f231f7e6f24164f5d5156e0fad7a0680f2fa2) is an example for how to emit extern methods to JSON.
+   is an example for how to emit an extern object to JSON, and this [commit](https://github.com/p4lang/p4c/commit/bd6f231f7e6f24164f5d5156e0fad7a0680f2fa2) is an example for how to emit extern methods to JSON.
    If the examples aren't clear, one can always refer back to the JSON